Codecademy/docs/content/r/concepts/data-frames/data-frames.md

 ---
 Title: 'Data Frames'
-Description: 'Data Frames are objects that store data into two dimensions of columns and rows.'
+Description: 'Data frames are objects that store data into two dimensions of columns and rows.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'